YaroslavPanasiuk/NOVA_Bot/README.md

 # NovaBot

-NovaBot is a sophisticated Telegram bot designed to manage a mentorship and fundraising program.
+Telegram bot designed to manage a mentorship and fundraising program.
 It facilitates the registration of participants and mentors, tracks fundraising progress through Monobank Jars, and provides a role-based system for administration, mentorship, and participation.

 ## About The Project